 8. Smartsheet

 Next up on the list is Smartsheet.
-While it mostly looks like Google Sheets or Microsoft Excel in terms of UI, it offers many nifty features that make it a little better than them.
-The tool comes with many good project management features.
+While its UI mostly resembles Google Sheets or Microsoft Excel, it offers many nifty features that make it a little better than them.
+The tool also has many good project management features.ย

 Use It